trchopan/chop.dev/content/posts/near-line-connect-script.md

 We use some of those Smart Contract to implement the full features for our app includes:

--   Publish fungible tokens. we call it LINE obviously :D
+-   Publish fungible tokens. we call it LINE token obviously :D

 -   Then we provide the distribution service like Faucet and financial service like Staking.

--   We also create a NFT shop in the NEAR blockchain to test out our concept Authentic verification for the NFT
+-   We also create a NFT shop to test out our concept of Authentic verification for the NFT

-    So the owner of the NFT collection (in this case imagine it is the LINE offical giftshop).

-    That owner can mint the NFT given the metadata and product images and some description.
-Then price it

-    for example: 1,500 LINE.

-    Then the user that has LINE account and NEAR wallet can purchase those NFT using the LINE tokens.
+    The user that has LINE account and NEAR wallet can purchase those NFT using the LINE tokens.

+    And prove his/her ownership of the NFT using the app.

 ## Demo {#demo}

-So this is the part where I give you the demo of our app.
-Hope the demo god is with me today.
+So this is the part where I give you a quick tour of the above functionalities.

 (Open the browser to demo the app)